 For more, see the library's general guide to ebooks here.

 When you look at a book's record in our catalog, you'll see #subjects listed.
 It's like a hashtag (without the hashtag), and describes some of the main topics of the book:

 Subjects and keywords are different.
 A keyword searches across titles, authors, subjects, and descriptions.
 Subjects are more specific, and only search the #topic section.
 But they're useful because they link you to other books on a similar topic!

 Try it!
 Click the catalog links to see books on these subjects:

 (I'm citing my sources here: these tips on finding books are from Colorado librarian Juliann Couture).

-Search our library catalog to find books and ebooks purchased by the UC Berkeley Library.
+Search our library catalog to find e/books purchased by the UC Berkeley Library.

-Search WorldCat for books on your topic around the world, especially if doing a major literature review.
+[Search all 10 UC campuses and "Request" to have a book delivered here.
+Use a proxy login if off-campus.
+Search WorldCat for books on your topic around the world, especially if doing a major literature review.]

-We use the Library of Congress system to shelve books by topic.
-When you find a book in the catalog, check which library it's in and write down its call number:
+Our books are organized by the Library of Congress system.
+When you find a good one in the catalog, write down its call number: